Yoder VS Traeger: Which Pellet Grill Should You Buy in 2023?

 Yoder YS640s

-The grill is WiFi-enabled and is powered by the FireBoard app.
 See our full YS640S review for a more detailed look at how well the app performs.

 The YS640S impressed us enough to include it on our list of Traeger alternatives.

-The thick steel pipe and plate have a 10-year guarantee against burnout and has excellent heat retention, making it great for smoking in colder climates.
+The thick steel pipe and plate have a 10-year guarantee against burnout and excellent heat retention, making it great for smoking in colder climates.

 Yoder Smokers YS640 Pellet Smoker - Overview by All Things Barbecue